-You can understand that my previously careful warnings towards pregnant women has now become become more of a are-you-very-very-very-sure-you-need-to-be-doing-this-conversation.
+You can understand that my previously careful warnings towards pregnant women have now become more of an are-you-very-very-very-sure-you-need-to-be-doing-this-conversation.

-I realise that if you are in the position that you need to be decide whether to scan or not to scan, you want more research facts to make up your mind and you want to know what your alternatives are.
+I realize that if you are in the position that you need to decide whether to scan or not to scan, you want more research facts to make up your mind and you want to know what your alternatives are.

 Therefore I have dedicated two more posts to this topic.
 There I will be sharing more in-depth what research and facts I found about the risks of ultrasounds.
 In the third post, I will also be covering what your alternatives are, even when you are an expecting mom with a history of miscarriages or ectopic pregnancies.